dev-penny/personal-portfolio/README.md

 # Personal Portfolio
-This is my personal website, heck it out at pennylioliou.me
+This is my personal website, check it out!

 # The MIT License
 Copyright © 2021 CodeAndCreate & Penny Lioliou